Aditya-Dalai/My-Portfolio/README.md

 Just HTML, CSS, and JavaScript.
 No frameworks, no distractions, no "hire me" vibes.
-If it breaks — well, that’s part of the experience ✨
+If it breaks... well, that’s part of the experience ✨

 ---